Guceri/CoinbaseAlgos/README.md

 be useful for anyone looking to gain an edge on their execution.

 # Getting Started
+TODO:
-TODO: list of programs needed to get started
+-list of programs needed to get started (download links) r, rstudio, sqlite db_browser
+-install any dependencies (rgdax, rtools)
+-how to download repository onto computer
+-update input and database files

+Graphical flow chart of files and how everything works along with description